mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

  - OPENSHIFT_API_LOGIN_SERVER
 You'll need them for the training demo/workshop below

-### Install the Seldon Operator and Seldon Deployment
+### Install the Seldon Deployment

-The Seldon operator is required to expose the model behind a RESTful API.
+Seldon is an awesome tool to expose the model behind a RESTful API.

 1. Create a new project using the terminal and delete any limits that get applied to your project.
 ***NOTE ask your instructor what your USER value should be***